Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Folktale Winery

-I visited one of the local wineries, Folktale Winery, on this trip.
-Located a few miles up the Carmel Valley, Folktale Winery is a new winery (formerly Chateau Julian).
-They are currently re-planting their vineyards with Pinot and Chardonnay as they transition.
-I enjoyed some of their wines, like the dry Rosé and the Chardonnay (the first time someone said it tasted vanilla and I could really taste it), but what is really noticeable about Folktale is the wine-tasting experience.
+I visited Folktale Winery, one of the local wineries, during this trip.
+Located a few miles up the Carmel Valley, Folktale Winery is a new winery, formerly known as Chateau Julian.
+They are currently replanting their vineyards with Pinot and Chardonnay as they transition.
+I enjoyed some of their wines, such as the dry Rosé and the Chardonnay (the first time someone mentioned it tasted of vanilla, and I could really detect it).
+However, what is truly noticeable about Folktale is the wine-tasting experience.

 Folktalk Winery in Carmel Valley

-They have removed the old tasting bar from the wintery and instead have reconfigured the winery into a wine garden with tables and chairs and lawn games like Connect 4, Jenga and Corn Hole which also make it one of the most family-friendly wineries I have visited.
-Their idea is “sip, sample and be social”.
+They have removed the old tasting bar from the winery and instead reconfigured it into a wine garden with tables, chairs, and lawn games like Connect 4, Jenga, and Corn Hole, which also makes it one of the most family-friendly wineries I have visited.
+Their idea is “sip, sample, and be social”.

 Tours are available, generally at noon, 2 pm, and 4 pm, but call ahead.
-Erin and Kaylin gave me a tour of the facilities, including where they put on concerts in their Live on the Vine series in conjunction with the local KRML radio station.
+Erin and Kaylin gave me a tour of the facilities, including the area where they host concerts as part of their Live on the Vine series, in conjunction with the local KRML radio station.
 The bands get to stay in an amazing estate house that made me wish I had spent more time learning the guitar.

 Home Away from Home – Jucy RV